hl7dk/kl-children/input/pagecontent/index.md

 ##### Validation
 * The category should be present, and fixed to a specific code
 * The two weight codes should be present.
 One is a fixed LOINC code.
 The other is either a SNOMED CT length or a SNOMED CT height code.
-* The value should be given as an integer in cm, and the UCUM-unit is applied
+* The value should be given as an integer in cm, and the UCUM-unit should be applied
 * One dataAbsentReason is mandatory if the value is empty
 * The time is mandatory
 * One and only one reference to the Citizen exists